-- 1. The examiner ensures an orderly course of an examination. - 2.
-The examiner determines in advance and publishes in due time which auxiliary materials may be used by the student during the examination.
+- 1. The examiner ensures an orderly course of an examination.
+The examiner determines whether examinations may or may not be taken by the student at the end of an examination. - 2.
+The examiner determines in advance and publishes in due time which auxiliary materials may be used by the student during the examination. - 3.
+With regard to sentences 1 and 2 shall apply in this jurisdiction that the invigilator is allowed to act on behalf of the examiner.